traefik/traefik/docs/basics.md

 Initial state is Standby.
 CB observes the statistics and does not modify the request.
 In case if condition matches, CB enters Tripped state, where it responds with predefines code or redirects to another frontend.
 Once Tripped timer expires, CB enters Recovering state and resets all stats.
-In case if the condition does not match and recovery timer expries, CB enters Standby state.
+In case if the condition does not match and recovery timer expires, CB enters Standby state.

 It can be configured using: